 There are many advantages to SSDs (solid state drives) over HDDs (hard disk drives).
 In general, SSDs are speedy, faster, and quieter.
 Most old MacBook Pros (prior to 2012) are loaded with a spinning hard drive (2.5-inch), but you can replace it with an SSD.
-As for the best SSDs, you may consider Crucial MX300 and Samsung 850 EVO; Power users may like Samsung 850 PRO and WD Blue 3D NAND.
+As for the best SSDs, consider:

 Software & Apps

-Unlike hardware or real accessories you can touch, software is sort of "invisible".
-But don't underestimate the power of software or apps, because you literally can't live without them.
-There are plenty of well-developed applications that can help increase productivity or protect your MacBook.
-Here is some of the best software for you:
+Unlike hardware or real accessories you can touch, software is sort of “invisible”.
+But don’t underestimate the power of software or apps, because you literally can’t live without them.
+There are plenty of well-developed apps that can help increase productivity or protect your MacBook.
+Here is a list of great ones:

-Parallels Desktop for Mac: This app allows you to run Windows 10 on your Mac.
+This virtual machine app allows you to run Windows 10 on your Mac.
 How cool is that?
 If you need to work with programs that are specifically for PCs, get this app immediately.

-Bitdefender for Mac: Did you fear viruses and malware attacks back in the PC days?
+Did you fear viruses and malware attacks back in the PC days?
 Get this program installed on your Mac.
 Though Apple macOS has built-in features to keep Macs safe and is generally considered more secure than Windows, Macs are still vulnerable.
-It's best to have antivirus software on your Mac!
+It’s best to have a powerful antivirus software on your Mac!

 Adobe Creative Cloud

 A must-have for professional photographers.
 Creative Cloud is packed with apps like Photoshop, Lightroom, Premiere, etc. for graphic design, video editing, and much more.